-Confidence and assertiveness in an Executive environment is a key element of becoming an Executive Assistant.
+Confidence and assertiveness in an Executive environment is key element of becoming an Executive Assistant.
 This can be developed through work experience and increased exposure to an executive atmosphere, but this does not mean that you will necessarily develop your skills appropriately through this medium.
-Therefore, a well balance Executive PA Course with soft skills and management training is ideal.
+Therefore, a good balance Executive PA Course with soft skills and management training is ideal.

 What are the specific soft skills that are needed?